qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database.md

 <img src="/articles_data/what-is-a-vector-database/hnsw-search.png" alt="Searching Data with the HNSW algorithm" width="300">

 You need to build the payload index for **each field** you'd like to search.
 The magic here is in the combination: HNSW finds similar vectors, and the payload index makes sure only the ones that fit your criteria come through.
-Learn more about Qdrant's [Filtrable HNSW](https://qdrant.tech/articles/filtrable-hnsw/) and why it was build like this.
+Learn more about Qdrant's [Filtrable HNSW](https://qdrant.tech/articles/filtrable-hnsw/) and why it was built like this.

 > Combining [full-text search](https://qdrant.tech/documentation/concepts/indexing/#full-text-index) with vector-based search gives you even more versatility.
 You can simultaneously search for conceptually similar documents while ensuring specific keywords are present, all within the same query.